mikes802/Marketing-Analytics-Case-Study/Script Check.md

 | 284         | Foreign       | 4            | 2006-02-14T15:16:03.000Z | 2           |

 This was a big lesson for me.
 I learned a lot about these different window functions and the importance of the `ORDER BY` clause within them.

+## PERCENTILE RANK AND CUMULATIVE DISTRIBUTION

+Ah stats.
+Nothing like a little stats to get the blood flowing.
+Danny asks us to find the percentile rank of each customer's top-rated category to show that they are in the top X% of customers in that particular category.
+This put me down a rabbit hole of trying to figure out the difference between PERCENT_RANK and CUME_DIST.